Irish Rugby | Ireland v Argentina

 Match Programme

-Don’t forget to buy a copy of the souvenir match programme which includes a feature interview with Finlay Bealham as well as a match preview and team features.
+Don’t forget to buy a copy of the souvenir match programme which includes a feature interview with Finlay Bealham, a look at Felipe Contepomi’s time with Carlow and Leinster as well as tam profiles and match preview.

 Food & Drinks